axoflow/axosyslog-core-docs/content/docs/chapter-sources/python-source/python-source-logmessage/_index.md

 ```

 In Python 2, timezone information cannot be attached to the datetime instance without using an external library.
-The {{% productparam "abbrev" %}} represents naive datetime objects in UTC.
+The {{% param "product.abbrev" %}} represents naive datetime objects in UTC.

 In Python 3, naive and timezone-aware datetime objects are both supported.